Excise Tax Computation In Washington

 Planning can help you lower the excise tax you owe.
 Here are ways to do that:

-- Exemptions: Talk to someone who knows real estate law to find all exemptions.
+• Exemptions: Contact someone who knows real estate law to find all exemptions.

-- Real Estate: A real estate expert can give advice just for your situation.
+• Real Estate: A real estate expert can advise you on your situation.

-- Audit: Keep all records ready in case you need to prove anything later.
+• Audit: Keep all records ready if you need to prove anything later.

 Washington State Excise Tax Laws and Regulations